John Terry: 2008–2012: Double and Champions League

-Later career
+2012–2017: Later career

-Terry was snubbed by Queens Park Rangers defender Anton Ferdinand in the pre-match handshake against QPR.
+Queens Park Rangers defender Anton Ferdinand did not shake hands with Terry before the match against QPR.
 Terry was banned for four matches when he was found guilty of racially abusing Ferdinand.

 On 11 November 2012, in his first match back from the four-match ban, Terry scored his 50th goal for Chelsea against Liverpool.
 He went off injured in the 39th minute of the same match and was suspected to have ligament damage on his right knee, but a scan the next day showed that there was "no significant damage".
 On 7 December 2012, new Chelsea manager Rafael Benítez confirmed Terry would not be back from injury in time to play in the 2012 FIFA Club World Cup.
 Terry's knee injury kept him out of action for 16 first-team matches in total, including the Club World Cup defeat.
 He made a 45-minute comeback for Chelsea's under-21 team on 10 January, before returning to the first team in a 2–2 draw away to Brentford in the FA Cup, that was his third match since he last played since November; 3 months prior.

 On 17 April 2013, Terry scored twice in the derby match against Fulham that ended 3–0.
 On 13 May 2014, Terry signed a new one-year deal with the Blues.

 On 18 October 2014, Terry captained Chelsea for the 500th time against Crystal Palace.
 In the next match, on 21 October, Terry scored in Chelsea's record Champions League win against Slovenian team Maribor.
 Later, he scored Chelsea's fastest-ever goal in the Champions League by heading in a goal after 90 seconds against Schalke 04.

-In the League Cup final on 1 March 2015, Terry opened the scoring was named Man of the Match in Chelsea's 2–0 victory over Tottenham.
-On 26 March, Terry signed one-year extension to his contract.
+In the League Cup final on 1 March 2015, Terry opened the scoring and was named Man of the Match in Chelsea's 2–0 victory over Tottenham.
+On 26 March, Terry signed a one-year extension to his contract.
 On 26 April, Terry, along with five of his Chelsea teammates, was voted into the PFA Premier League Team of the Year.
 On 29 April, Terry became the joint highest-scoring defender in the Premier League with 38 goals, having scored the second goal in a 3–1 win over Leicester City.
 On 10 May, Terry surpassed David Unsworth as the highest-scoring defender in the Premier League after scoring his 39th in the opening five minutes against Liverpool, an eventual 1–1 draw.